Find out about how we'll be delivering our courses in 2020.

-Gain a detailed understanding of teaching and learning for all pupils, explore different educational providers, and examine current research and legislation on this flexible master's.
+Gain a detailed understanding of teaching and learning for all pupils, explore different educational providers, and examine current research and legislation on our flexible MA Education (Inclusive Education).

-This pathway is designed to be flexible to meet the needs of busy professionals and to reflect your own interests.
-At the Institute of Education we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
+This pathway is designed to be flexible in order to meet the needs of busy professionals, and to reflect your own interests.
+At the Institute of Education, we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
 This master's course is offered on both a full-time and part-time basis.

-This master's course provides an excellent foundation to doctoral studies in Education or for our successful part-time Professional Doctorate in Education (EdD).
+This course provides an excellent foundation to doctoral studies in education, or as a stepping stone to our successful part-time Professional Doctorate in Education (EdD).

-You tutors are internationally or nationally renowned and their research regularly has a direct impact on school curricula and learning techniques, both in the UK and abroad.
+Your tutors are internationally or nationally renowned experts, and their research regularly has a direct impact on school curricula and learning techniques — both in the UK and abroad.
 As experts in their field, their research also directly informs the focus and content of your course, and you will benefit from the breadth of their expertise and backgrounds in educating and influencing policy.